-- Define the Maximum rows to be displayed. - Activate Remove duplicate rows from table to show unique records only. - Activate Show only visible features within a map and select the corresponding Composer map to display the attributes of features only visible on selected map. - Activate Show only features intersecting Atlas feature is only available when Generate an atlas is activated.
-When activated it will show a table with only the features shown on the map of that particular page of the atlas. - Activate Filter with and provide a filter by typing in the input line or insert a regular expression using the given expression button.
-A few examples of filtering statements you can use when you have loaded the airports layer from the Sample dataset:

-- ELEV > 500

-- NAME = 'ANIAK'

-- NAME NOT LIKE 'AN%

-- regexp match(attribute(\$currentfeature, 'USE') , '[i]')
+- Activate Show only features intersecting Atlas feature is only available when Generate an atlas is activated.
+When activated it will show a table with only the features shown on the map of that particular page of the atlas. - Activate Filter with and provide a filter by typing in the input line or insert a regular expressing use the given expression button.
+A few examples of filtering statements you can use when you have loaded the airports layer from the Sample dataset: - ELEV > 500 - NAME = 'ANIAK' - NAME NOT LIKE 'AN% - regexp\match( attribute( \$currentfeature, 'USE' ) , '[i]')